elastos/Elastos/SPV/README.md

 ```

 ### SPV service
-- SPV service is the interface to interactive with the SPV (Simplified Payment Verification) service implementation running background, you can register specific accounts that you are interested in and receive transaction notifications of these accounts.
+- SPV service is the interface to interactive with the SPV (Simplified Payment Verification) service implementation running background, you can register specific accounts that you are interested and receive transaction notifications of these accounts.

 ```
 /*